Dubai, Sharjah, Ajman & Abu Dhabi booking@contractorsuae.com

 Sign 3 — Water Leaking from the Indoor Unit

 The most common cause of water dripping from the indoor unit in Dubai apartments is a blocked condensate drain line.
 The drain line carries moisture (condensed from the air) out of the unit.
 In Dubai, this line collects dust, algae and mould that eventually block it.
-The water backs up and leaks into the room — and potentially into the apartment below.
+The water backs up and leaks into the room - and potentially into the apartment below, which can turn a AED 150 drain clean into a neighbour dispute and a much larger repair bill if left long enough.

-A blocked drain is a quick repair — the technician flushes the line clear.
+A blocked drain is a quick repair - the technician flushes the line clear, usually within the same visit.
 Ignoring it causes water damage to the ceiling, walls and in severe cases to electrical components inside the unit itself.
-If you see water staining on the wall or ceiling below the indoor unit, act immediately.
+If you see water staining on the wall or ceiling below the indoor unit, act immediately rather than waiting to see if it gets worse.

 Sign 4 — Bad or Musty Smell When the AC Runs

-A musty, mouldy smell when the AC starts is one of the most common complaints in Dubai apartments — and one of the most ignored.
+A musty, mouldy smell when the AC starts is one of the most common complaints in Dubai apartments - and one of the most ignored.
 This smell is mould growing on the evaporator coil or inside the ductwork.
 Every time the AC runs, it distributes mould spores throughout the room.
-Over time this causes respiratory irritation, worsens allergies and asthma, and can cause more serious health effects with prolonged exposure.
+Over time this causes respiratory irritation, worsens allergies and asthma, and can cause more serious health effects with prolonged exposure, particularly for children and anyone with existing respiratory conditions.

-A burning smell indicates an electrical fault — switch the unit off immediately and call a technician.
-Do not run a unit that smells of burning.
+A burning smell is a different matter entirely and indicates an electrical fault - switch the unit off immediately and call a technician.
+Do not run a unit that smells of burning, even briefly, while you wait for someone to arrive.

 Sign 5 — Electricity Bill Spiking Without Explanation

-AC accounts for 60-70% of a UAE electricity bill.
-If your DEWA bill has increased significantly — say 20-30% or more — without a change in usage habits or tariff, your AC is working harder than it should to achieve the same cooling.
-The most common causes are dirty coils reducing heat transfer efficiency, low refrigerant gas, a failing compressor drawing excess current, or a refrigerant leak.
+AC accounts for 60-70% of a typical UAE electricity bill.
+If your DEWA bill has increased significantly - say 20-30% or more - without a change in usage habits or tariff, your AC is working harder than it should to achieve the same cooling.
+The most common causes are dirty coils reducing heat transfer efficiency, low refrigerant gas, a failing compressor drawing excess current, or a refrigerant leak that is quietly worsening month to month.

-An AC that is 20% less efficient than it should be costs you real money every month.
-Getting it serviced and returned to correct performance typically pays for the service cost within 1-2 months in electricity savings.
+An AC that is 20% less efficient than it should be costs real money every single month it runs uncorrected.
+Getting it serviced and returned to correct performance typically pays for the service cost within one to two months in electricity savings alone - before even counting the risk of a full breakdown avoided.

 When to Call for AC Repair in Dubai

-The best time to have your AC checked is March or April — before the summer peak.
+The best time to have your AC checked is March or April - before the summer peak.
 During this window, technicians are available quickly, appointments are flexible and there is no urgency driving poor decisions.
 By June and July, every AC company in Dubai is at full capacity with emergency call-outs.
-Getting a repair done in spring on normal rates is always better than paying emergency surcharges in the middle of August.
+Getting a repair done in spring on normal rates is always better than paying emergency surcharges in the middle of August, and it removes the risk of your unit failing entirely during the hottest stretch of the year.

 Quick Action Checklist